[Date changed–posted 11/14/17 (replaces 6/26/14 edition)]

-REVIEW: This OP will be reviewed in July of even-numbered years by the Managing Director of Human Resources, the Managing Director of Student Business Services, and the Managing Director of Financial Services and Tax with substantive revisions forwarded Vice President for Administration and Finance and Chief Financial Officer and the Chief of Staff and Associate Vice President for Administration.
+REVIEW: This OP will be reviewed in July of even-numbered years by the Managing Director of Human Resources, the Managing Director of Student Business Services, and the Managing Director of Accounting Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer and the Chief of Staff and Associate Vice President for Administration.

 a.
 Eligible Employee

 An eligible employee is one who meets all of the following criteria:

 (2) Must be in compliance with OP 70.41, Employee Training and Development, regarding employee enrollment;

 (3) Must have employment with TTU, TTUHSC, or the TTU System Administration at full-time benefits-eligible status prior to the official first class day of the term, or according to payroll guidelines, for which the tuition/fee exemptions under the Employee Tuition Assistance Program are applied; and